photo of Point Lobos State Reserve

 Join docent Randy for a walk from Whalers Cove to Coal Chute Point and Granite Point, breathtakingly beautiful but relatively little-traveled areas of our Reserve.
 This is an area where human history and our natural environment are intimately connected, and as we look for birds, animals and flowers, you will also learn about human activities that have come and gone over time.

-— Birds walk at Bird Island Parking Area
+— General walk at Whalers Parking Lot

 — General walk at Information Station